Linear systems: homogeneous, constant coefficients

 Matrix exponential approach

 This approach has no difficulty in finding a formula for the solution.
-The challenge for this approach is: How do we describe the formula in more practical terms?
+The challenge for this approach is: How do we describe the formula eAt in more practical terms?

 A complete description of the answer to this challenge gets too complicated for a single Packet and requires more linear algebra than this course assumes.
 Instead of trying to give a complete description, our goal will be to see a glimpse of the main ideas and then let your imagination fill in the rest.